 By investing in a franchise, you have access to a proven system, training and support, and have a built-in fan base.
 You don’t have these benefits when starting an independent business from scratch.

 But franchising isn’t for everyone.
 So what does it take to be a good franchise owner?
 Here, we have outlined some must-have traits to be successful in franchise ownership.

 When you decide to invest in a franchise, you have to consider your goals for the franchise and where you want it to go.
 What are your financial goals, and what is your plan to achieve those goals?
 Do you want to own a single unit or multiple units of the franchise?
 Are you looking to own the franchise full-time or part-time?
-Having all of these questions answered before you consider owning or buying a franchise is what makes a good franchise owner have direction and purpose.
+Having all of these questions answered before you consider owning or buying a franchise will give you direction and purpose.

 A Good Communicator

 A key to the success of a franchise is the communication between the franchisee and the franchisor.
 A good franchise owner should be able to reach out for help when they need it and have the ability to voice concerns when they arise.
 It is hard to succeed in franchising without strong communication skills.
 As a franchise owner, you will want to be in constant communication with fellow franchisees, employees, and vendors, as this will help you know what to expect with the franchise.